By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-There are increasing reports of major movements in the SERPs this week (19th November) with some indicating that it may be a Panda Refresh, or simply the continued roll out of Panda (as Google did say it will be rolled out over some months).
+There are increasing reports of significant movements in the SERPs this week (19th November) with some indicating that it may be a Panda Refresh, or only the continued roll-out of Panda (as Google did say it will be rolled out over some months).
 It is also possible it is just a change in the core algorithm, with content quality being targeted.

 That being said, we are still expecting a Penguin Update before the end of the year, which may change to a “real-time” algorithm, but as of yet (and this story is still evolving) there are no reports (complaints by link spammers) that it is Penguin related.

 Here is a selection of some of the reports on the Webmasterworld forum: